jeromelebel/MongoHub-Mac/README.markdown

     - Create a document editor to edit using an outline view (like the plist editor in Xcode)

 ** Current **

-    - Avoid modification while connecting to a secondary node

-** Beta **
+    - Fix for a crash when having problem to parse a json https://github.com/fotonauts/MongoHub-Mac/issues/125
+    - Support for functions and scope functions https://github.com/fotonauts/MongoHub-Mac/issues/120
+    - Fix to connect to mongoHQ https://github.com/fotonauts/MongoHub-Mac/issues/124
+    - Better support for primary and secondary

 ## History

 ** 2.7 beta 3 - june 13, 2014 **